GPS robotics by Aristo Tacoma

 [[[Note: project is in very early

-stage and is updated all the time,
+stage and is updated many times

 initrbt.txt

-Get the development program package:
+Get the development program package

 g15rbt.zip